aglantzrbc/rutgers23-project-one/README.md

 **2-INSTALLATION**

-    •	This project is coded in Python 3.10.9
+    •	This project is coded in Python 3.10.9.
+    •	Reviewers should use the code in the "main" branch of the GitHub repositority only.
     •	The project files have an .ipynb extension, so they are meant to be viewed in Jupyter Notebook.
     •	The project requires the dependencies listed below.
-Pip installs should preceed imports where necessary
+Pip installs should precede imports where necessary.
     •	The project assumes there is a folder called "plots" one level below the code file that contains the file "map_crashes.png"